Is @badgalriri Fat Now? Instagram Fans Notice Rihanna’s Weight Gain In 2017 Crop-Over Costume In Barbados

 A post shared by badgalriri (@badgalriri) on

-Fans reminded him of the unpleasant history between Rihanna and Brown and asked him to “”stay away from her.”
+Fans reminded him of the unpleasant history between Rihanna and Brown and asked him to “stay away from her.”
 In 2009, when the couple was dating, Brown was accused of physically abusing the singer.

 Leaving the handful of body-shamers, most of Rihanna’s fans loved her look.
-The fans were extremely generous about their compliments about the singer.
-One of them appreciated the “Caribbean affection” in her soul, while calling her “an art of perfection.”
+The fans were extremely generous with their compliments about the singer.
+One of them appreciated the “Caribbean affection” in her soul while calling her “an art of perfection.”
 Many of them called her their “queen.”
-One fans hailed her for “killing” the fashion world all the time.
+One fan hailed her for “killing” the fashion world all the time.

 “You are the hottest thing ever!”